 At the other end of the scale, others have suggested that, by tilting her head, the Shaman could have effectively brought on a near instantaneous altered state of consciousness, as blood flow was slowed or temporarily halted.

 The Shaman was aged between 25 and 30 when she died, and had given birth to a child.
 It is clear that she was relatively well nourished and held a position of great prestige among her people.

 While her skeletal abnormalities would definitely described as debilitating in some circumstances, it is clear that, for this particular woman, it was that which made her different, gave her a vocation, and a position of power.

-Debates surrounding how we describe disability, or consider those who are differently-abled, are not new by any means.
+Debates surrounding how we perceive disability are not new by any means.
 Many have had to fight for the right and the means to live with dignity over many decades.
 So it is heartening to be reminded that that which makes us different, was not always that which divided us.
 In fact, what we consider pathology – a diagnosis – was what this woman’s peers considered to be a link to the gods.

 Today, you can find the Shaman of Dürrenberg at the Museum of Prehistory in Halle, Saxony-Anhalt, in a room meant to evoke the forests that she would have known during her lifetime.
 It’s a place of peace and tranquility, far from the cold sterile surrounds of many – I like to think she’s still capable of exerting her power.